IBM/java-liberty-app/README.md

 To build and run the application:
 1. `mvn liberty:dev`
+1. Press enter once the server is running to run integration tests.

 To run an application in Docker use the Docker file called `Dockerfile`.
 If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.